top of page

 Picadilly Farm (Winchester, NH)

 Jenny & Bruce Wooster of Picadilly Farm added a 25-foot long storage space that will accommodate another 18,000 – 20,000 pounds of root crops.
 Jenny & Bruce also purchased a new set of three precision vacuum seeders for field seedings of root crops and greens, of which they currently grow around 10 acres worth each season.
-Through additional funds awarded in 2022, they will also upgrade the cooling system of one of their walk-in coolers.
+Through additional funds awarded in 2022, they upgraded the cooling system of one of their walk-in coolers.
 This upgraded system, will allow them to extend late winter and early spring sales of their storage crops.
+Through additional funds awarded in 2024, they upgraded a second walk-in cooler from a cooling system that utilizes an air conditioner to a standard commercial refrigeration system.
+Upgrading a second walk-in cooler will double the long-term storage capacity of root crops, allowing for year-round sales and distribution to local buyers.
+Additionally, the third walk-in cooler which sits in between the first and second coolers, can be modified to be cooled by connecting one or both of the adjacent walk-ins, further maximizing on-farm storage and efficiency.

 Stonewall Farm (Keene, NH)